thebuilder/react-intersection-observer/README.md

 ![npm package minimized gzipped size](https://img.shields.io/bundlejs/size/react-intersection-observer?exports=InView%2C%20useOnInView%2C%20useInView&externals=react&format=both)

 A React implementation of the [Intersection Observer API](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API) that tells you when an element enters or leaves the viewport.
+Use it for scroll animations, lazy loading, impression tracking, and infinite scroll.
 It ships [hooks](#useinview-hook), [render props](#render-props), and [plain children](#plain-children).